Amyotrophic Lateral Sclerosis or "ALS"

-Our primary focus is to slow the progression of the disease and help our clients preserve their independence and improve their quality of life.
+TPS's primary focus is to slow the progression of the ALS and help our clients preserve their independence and improve their quality of life.
 Recent research is also beginning to confirm that exercise may be a key component in this endeavor.
 (ScienceDirect).
 Since each individual is uniquely affected, we customize your program based upon your functional abilities.

 What is ALS?

-Also known as "Lou Gehrig's Disease”, ALS is a non-traumatic, progressive, neurodegenerative motor neuron disease.
+Amyotrophic Lateral Sclerosis "ALS," also known as "Lou Gehrig's Disease”, is a non-traumatic, progressive, neurodegenerative motor neuron disease.
 As motor neurons, essential for body function, degenerate and eventually die, the ability of the brain to initiate and control muscle movement is lost.
 Over time this may cause total paralysis.

 The initial symptoms of ALS can be quite varied in different people.
 One person may have trouble grasping a pen or lifting a coffee cup, while another person may experience a change in vocal pitch when speaking.
 ALS is typically a disease that involves a gradual onset.